SoftPerfect Network Scanner

 LICENCE TYPES

 • Multiple Licence Pack grants the purchaser, or agents of the purchaser, rights to simultaneously install and use the software on up to as many devices as is stipulated by the quantity in the pack.
 For example, the “Up to 10 Devices” pack allows installing and using the software on up to ten devices at the same time.
 Each device licence within the pack is identical to a single device licence.
+The licence pack can be used across multiple devices running different operating systems compatible with the software.

 • Site Licence grants an organisation, or agents of an organisation, rights to install and use the software on an unlimited number of devices within one organisation site, including any cloud-based installation and use performed from that site.
 An organisation site is defined as a location, or group of locations, used by the organisation that are all within 100 miles (160 kilometres) of each other.